I know you didn't come here to see this, but some things are more important than computer games.

 b2Body* body = json.j2b2Body(myWorld, bodyValue);

-You don't need to know what a Json::Value is, suffice to say it contains the same information that would be dumped to the text file, so when you recreate a body like this all the body's attributes, and all its fixtures with their attributes will be replicated.
+You don't need to know what a Json::Value (or JSONObject for Java) is, suffice to say it contains the same information that would be dumped to the text file, so when you recreate a body like this all the body's attributes, and all its fixtures with their attributes will be replicated.
 Replicating a fixture is similar, except the last step requires a body to attach the fixture to:

 1